Dense Baryonic Matter Predicted in "Pseudo-Conformal Model": Predictions

 Since QCD cannot be solved nonperturbatively for the various limiting conditions, the locations of the DLFP, the vector manifestation (VM) fixed point, the IR fixed point etc., though not too far apart, are not precisely known.
 For the issue concerned, i.e., the physics of compact stars, whether or not and where they overlap cannot be addressed.
 They may, however, be irrelevant for the qualitative properties we are interested in near the density regime of HQC.

 To be more quantitative, one needs to go beyond the mean-field level approximation of G$n$EFT.
-To do this, the $V_{lowK}$ RG approach $1/\bar{N}$ corrections to the Landau Fermi-liquid fixed point approximation in the strategy of double-decimation~\cite{DD} could be made as described in \cite{PKLMR}.
-In this reference, a rather involved scaling behavior the $\rho$ gauge coupling constant $g_\rho^\ast$ in the vicinity of the crossover density $n_{1/2}$ was used.
+To do this, the $1/\bar{N}$ corrections to the Landau Fermi-liquid fixed point approximation -- in $V_{lowK}$ RG in the double-decimation strategy~\cite{DD} -- could be made as described in \cite{PKLMR}.
+In this reference, a rather involved scaling behavior of the $\rho$ gauge coupling constant $g_\rho^\ast$ in the vicinity of the crossover density $n_{1/2}$ was used.
 Although it has not been checked in detail, it seems most likely that such a complicated scaling behavior is unnecessary because it simply reflects how the gauge coupling moves toward the vector manifestation density $n_{VM}$ that lies way above the density involved in the star.
-This is indeed supported in the ``pseudo-conformal model (PCM)" (defined below) which is used for making predictions.
+This is indeed supported in the ``pseudo-conformal model (PCM)" (defined below) used for making predictions.

 In listing the predictions made in G$n$EFT there are two additional remarks to make:

 First, the predictions have been made for the range of the crossover density \be {\rm\bf IV}: 2 < n_{1/2}/n_0 < 4. \ee The predictions are roughly the same within that range so I won't favor any specific values in between.
 The extremes $n_{1/2}/n_0=2$ and $4$ are somewhat disfavored although cannot be dismissed as we will see.
 Second the prediction made in the PCM is checked with the double decimation $V_{lowK}$ RG only for $n_{1/2}/n_0 \sim 2$.
 It was concluded that the same should hold for the range (\ref{D}).